 In June 2016, the FASB issued ASU 2016-03, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended.
-The new credit loss standard changes the impairment model for most financial assets and certain other instruments.
+The new credit-loss standard changes the impairment model for most financial assets and certain other instruments.
 For trade and other receivables, contract assets recognized as a result of applying FASB ASC 606, loans, and certain other instruments, entities will be required to use a new forward-looking "expected-loss" model that generally will result in earlier recognition of credit losses than under today's incurred-loss model.
-ASU 2016-03 is effective for annual periods beginning after December 31, 2021.
-The Organization is currently evaluating the impact of the adoption of 2016-03 on its consolidated financial statements and does not believe it will have a material effect.
+ASU 2016-03 is effective for annual periods beginning after December 15, 2022.
+The Organization adopted the standard for the year ended December 31, 2023, and this accounting guidance did not have a material effect on the Organization's consolidated financial statements.